Promenade Park, South Boat Dock

 Our thanks to you and your staff for your service to our Senior Saints and for your assistance in helping our Senior Saints with their wheel chair, walkers, canes, etc. on our tour of the rivers of Fort Wayne.
 Your staff, your docent, your captain and his assistants provided our Senior Saints, with our special needs, the assistance to enjoy the river tour.
 You and their service was above and beyond what we would have expected.
 Larry G.

 Fort Wayne Parks and Recreation is offering Sweet Breeze Boat Tours through a partnership with Friends of the Rivers.

 School Group Field Trips on Sweet Breeze

-Friends of the Rivers will again be offering on-river school group field trips that meet Indiana DOE Standards for Social Studies (Indiana and Regional History) for grades 3, 4 & 5 and Science (Ecology) for grades 4 – 11.
+Friends of the Rivers will again be offering on-river school group field trips that meet Indiana DOE Standards for Social Studies (Indiana and Regional History) for grades 3, 4 & 5.
 All field trips are open for all abilities on our fully accessible boat.

 The 45 minute field trips will again have a discounted cost of $5 per student underwritten by Friends of the Rivers.
 There is a minimum of 20 youth per tour.
 A maximum of three school staff are admitted free and any additional adults are charged the community tour rate.

 Additional Sweet Breeze Videos